microsoft/Dev-Advocacy-Samples/python-mlclassification/README.md

         # Add 'ubuntu' to the sudo user group
         $ sudo adduser ubuntu sudo
         $ su - ubuntu
+Note that when you create the user you will be promted for a password.
+Go ahead and create one.
+You'll also be propted for a few other details.
+You can skip filling those in by pressing "Enter".

 ### Download and Navigate to the scikit-learn datasets
 First, you'll want to begin working with the scikit-learn sample data sets.
 Install scikit-learn by typing the following into your Ubuntu 18.04 terminal: